rohansharma06/Habit-Tracker/README.md

 # Habit-Tracker
 As some greate personality said: `What gets measured gets managed`.
-So here is we have an habit tracking website, which track you daily habit and also see track of 6 previous day.
+So here we have an habit tracking application, which track you daily habit and also see track of 6 previous day.

 ## Functionality
 - Home Page: